steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 ### FSDataInputStream open(Path f, int bufferSize)

 Implementations MAY throw `UnsupportedOperationException`

 #### Preconditions

-    not exists(FS, P) else raise FileNotFoundException
-    not isFile(FS, P)) else raise FileNotFoundException or IOException
+    if not isFile(FS, p)) : raise [FileNotFoundException, IOException]

 #### Postconditions

+    result = FSDataInputStream

+The result provides access to the byte array defined by `FS.Files[p]`; whether that access is to the contents at the time the `open()` operation was invoked, or whether and how it may pick up changes to that data in later states of FS is an implementation detail.

-#### HDFS implementation details
+#### HDFS implementation notes

 1. MAY throw `UnresolvedPathException` when attempting to traverse symbolic links

 1. throws `IOException("Cannot open filename " + src)` if the path
-exists in the metadata, but copies of its blocks can be located;
+exists in the metadata, but no copies of any its blocks can be located;
 -`FileNotFoundException` would seem more accurate and useful.